-Powered speakers, however, are designed to produce high-quality sound with rich frequencies and a rich foundation.
+On the other hand, powered speakers are made to make high-quality sound with rich tones and a rich base.
 For personal listening or social gatherings, PA speakers are great.

 These are entirely useless for professional purposes, as the speaker is coloring the natural sound.

 A studio monitor can be used in small spaces such as a bedroom or studio.
 They can reproduce the actual sound quality without altering the quality of any music or recordings.

 However, powered speakers can be used in large rooms and living rooms.
 These speakers are ideal for outdoor parties.

 Powered speakers are made to send sound to a bigger area by adjusting the bass and frequency response.